stefanomarrone/performingrail/formal/Points Management UPPAAL model/README.md

 ## Usage

-The model consists of .... templates.
+The model consists of six templates.